What Are Angostura Bitters?

 How much Angostura bitters do I need in a drink?

 Usually, a dash or two is enough to add complexity to your drink.
-But there are some drink recipes that are based on Angostura and use much more.
+But some drink recipes are based on Angostura and use much more.
 The Trinidad Sour and Angostura Colada are just two of them.

 What are Angostura bitters made of?